AllStarLink/ASL3-Manual/docs/allmon3/usermgmt.md

 Usernames and passwords are stored in `/etc/allmon3/users`.

-The default-configured username and password combination is`allmon3 / password`.
+!!! note "Default Password"

-<span style="color:red; size=1.2em">**You *must* change this before exposing a host to the Internet**</span>
+    During installation, a **random** password is generated for the `allmon3` user.
+That password can be found in `/etc/allmon3/random-password.txt`.
+You will likely want to change it using the [`allmon3-passwd`](../mans/allmon3-passwd.md) utility.

 ## User Database
-Allmon3's user database is managed by `allmon3-passwd`.
+Allmon3's user database is managed by [`allmon3-passwd`](../mans/allmon3-passwd.md).
 Adding a new user or editing an existing user is the same command.
 If the user does not exist, it will be added.
 If the user does exist, the password will be updated.

 To add or edit a user's password: